anthem-audio/anthem/README.md

 ## Setup

 Anthem is developed with cross-platform technologies, and is designed to run on Windows, macOS and Linux.
-However, it is currently being developed on Windows and may not run correctly yet on other platforms.
+However, it is currently being developed on Windows and may not run correctly on other platforms yet.
 If you have any trouble compiling for macOS or Linux, please open an issue.

 ### Prerequisites